This post describes renaming a drive or volume label in Windows 11.

 There are multiple ways to change a drive label.
 One such method is to use File Explorer.

-Open File Explorer, then select This PC from the left or press the Win+E keys on your keyboard.
+Open File Explorer, select This PC from the left or press the Win+E keys on your keyboard.

 The Rename command opens a text box to type in a new name.
 Press Enter to complete the name change.